Foreign buyers back Bankia as Spain mulls stake sale

 “The interest from foreign investors in Bankia is obvious ... they’re drawn by the Spanish restructuring story,” said Guillermo Aranda, managing director at Atlas Capital in Madrid, which owns Bankia shares.

-Santander (SAN.MC) and BBVA (BBVA.MC), Spain’s two biggest banks, make the bulk of their profit overseas.
+Santander and BBVA, Spain’s two biggest banks, make the bulk of their profit overseas.

 Bankia became the focal point of Spain’s financial crisis when its toxic real estate investments pushed it to the brink of collapse in 2012.